NachoHotz/typescript-react-counter/README.md

 git clone https://github.com/NachoHotz/typescript-react-counter.git
 ```

-- Then, head into the local repo and execute `npm install` to install dependencies.
+- Then, head into the local repo and execute `npm install` to install all the dependencies.

 - Lastly, execute the `npm start` command to launch the app.

+## Screenshot